 Margaret Crowner and her husband were natives of Galesville, and throughout their lives were members of the Ebenezer AME Church, where they served as staunch members, at the same time rearing a fine large family.
-Mrs. Crowner loved children and reared not only her own but also several others and helped them through schools.
+Mrs. Crowner loved children and reared not only her own but also several others and helped them through school.

-In her church, she served as superintendent of the Sunday School, was a member of the Stewardess Board, treasurer of the Missionary Society, and also organized the Ladies Aid Society.
+In her church, she served as superintendent of the Sunday School, was a member of the Stewardess Board, was treasurer of the Missionary Society, and also organized the Ladies Aid Society.
 She also helped to build and maintain the PTA for the Lula G. Scott School.

-She was very active in civic and community affairs. having served as president of the Galesville PTA, as a substitute teacher in the school there, and was the organizer of the Saving Club.
+She was very active in civic and community affairs, having served as president of the Galesville PTA, as a substitute teacher in the school there, and was the organizer of the Saving Club.

-Margaret Crowner is most well known as the owner of the Galesville Maryland, Lunchroom.
+Margaret Crowner was most well known as the owner of the Galesville Maryland, Lunchroom.
 Mr. Melvin Booze, the Crowner’s foster child, recalled earning spending money at the lunchroom owned by his adopted mother.
 “We would cook and take the lunches — hot soup, pig feet, and fried chicken — down to the men at Woodfield Fish and Oyster Co.’’
 Ms. Crowner said.
 “At night we all gather and play the jukebox.
 Everybody knew everybody.
-I guess we had more black customers.
+I guess we had more Black customers.
 But our door was always open.”

 The Galesville Hot Sox was the town’s Negro League farm team that started in 1915.
 At night and on Sundays, the men played baseball on the large tract of land owned by Henry Wilson.
 “You couldn’t get a parking spot out here on Sunday.
 Cars were lined up and down Galesville Road to see our double-headers,” said Nathaniel Crowner, a veteran of the Galesville Hot Sox.
 The Hot Sox team largely drew oystermen from the nearby Woodfield Fish and Oyster Co.
 This way of life continued undisturbed for at least six decades — a hard workweek, a lazy weekend.

-“It was the place to be and the food was awesome, Larry Foote a Hot Sox baseball player recalls.
+“It was the place to be, and the food was awesome, Larry Foote a Hot Sox baseball player recalls.
 “We would be watching the food get made.
 Just a great environment”.